Girolamo Riario: Death

 Riario promoted several further plots against the Medici, but they all failed.
 In 1488, he was the last of the main Pazzi conspirators left alive, and was himself assassinated in a conspiracy led by two members of the Orsi family from Forlì, supposedly over a financial dispute.
 On 14 April, Checco and Ludovico Orsi entered the government palace, and one of them attacked Riario with a sword.
 Despite the presence of the Count's guards, a total of nine assassins slashed Riario to death, eventually flinging his corpse into a local piazza, where a crowd gathered in support of the assassins.
 The assassins then proceeded to loot the palace.

 Although assassinations were not altogether uncommon in Renaissance Florence, they still had repercussions.
 Despite writing to Lorenzo de' Medici, who no doubt approved of the result of the assassination, they received no written support by the Medici family.
 Support, both military and popular, eventually sided with Riario's widow, and the Orsi brothers fled, taking what they could with them.
 Their remaining assets and family were soon destroyed by angry mobs.

 Riario's body had been recovered from the piazza by a local friar, and once Riario's widow proved vindicated, she had the body cleaned up and laid in state for three days in the church of San Francesco.

-Family
+Issue

-In 1473, Riario became betrothed to the 10-year-old Caterina Sforza.
-They had five sons, Ottaviano (who officially inherited the lordship of Imola), Cesare, Giovanni Livio, Galeazzo, and Francesco, and a daughter, Bianca.
-He also had an illegitimate son named Scipio by another woman.
+By his wife, Caterina Sforza, he had six children: